nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ---------------|---------------
 `Invalid command format! …` | Ensure that the index is correctly specified as an integer.
 At least one tag must be specified.
 `The person index provided is invalid` | Ensure that the index specified is in the range of the displayed number of persons.
-`Tags names should be alphanumeric` | Ensure that the tags specified are alphanumeric and not empty.
+`Tags names should be alphanumeric` | Ensure that the tags specified are alphanumeric.

 <div style="page-break-after: always;"></div>